-As of 31 July 2018, the carrying value of goodwill was EUR 1.4 billion, which represents approximately 30% of total assets and approximately 85% of net assets.
-Goodwill is allocated to seven cash generating units (CGUs).

-Goodwill is tested for impairment annually, or more frequently if events or changes in circumstances indicate a potential impairment.
-In performing the impairment, the company compares the recoverable amount, generally determined by estimating the value in use, to the carrying amount.

-To the extent that the recoverable amount of a cash generating unit is lower than its carrying amount, an impairment charge is recognised.

-The determination of the recoverable amount for each CGU involves significant estimation and judgment, specifically related to the projection of future business performance and profitability for a period of three years, estimation of terminal growth rates and determination of a discount rate for each cash generating unit.

-Through the performance of the company's goodwill impairment testing as of 31 July 2018, it was determined that there was an impairment of €175 million within the Germany CGU.

-Refer to pages 94-96 (Group Statement of Accounting Policies) and pages 118-121 (Note 14).

-How our audit addressed the key audit matter

-- We assessed the company's allocation of goodwill to the CGUs, by taking into consideration the consistency of the CGUs with the prior year, with internal management reporting and with how the business is managed within and across geographies. - We obtained the company's impairment analysis for each CGU and performed the following procedures, among others: - Utilized internal valuation specialists to assess the technical correctness of the value in use model and the consistency of the model with prior years. - Tested the mathematical accuracy of the model and traced amounts to underlying financial statement and other information, as applicable. - Traced the three year projections to the budget that was subject to scrutiny and approval by the Board of Directors and gained an understanding of the process undertaken to develop the projections, in order to determine whether the process was robust, appropriately considered relevant economic and customer-specific factors and involved an appropriate level of oversight and involvement of the Board of Directors.
-In addition, we discussed the projections with the company in order to obtain an understanding of various factors that were built into the assumptions. - Compared terminal growth rate assumptions to relevant economic forecasts. - Utilized internal valuation specialists to assess the pre-tax discount rates applied by the company, by performing an independent calculation of the weighted average cost of capital. - We obtained the company's sensitivity analyses around key assumptions to ascertain the effect of changes to those assumptions on the value in use estimates and re-calculated these sensitivities.
-In addition, we performed our own sensitivity analyses by changing various key assumptions to assess whether these would result in an impairment. - We considered the reasonableness of the sum of the value in use estimates in relation to the overall market capitalization of the company.
+Key audit matter How our audit addressed the key audit matter Key audit matterAs of 31 July 2018, the carrying valueof goodwill was EUR 1.4 billion,which represents approximately 30%of total assets and approximately 85%of net assets.
+Goodwill is allocated toseven cash generating units (CGUs).Goodwill is tested for impairmentannually, or more frequently ifevents or changes in circumstancesindicate a potential impairment.
+Inperforming the impairment, thecompany compares the recoverableamount, generally determined byestimating the value in use, to thecarrying amount.To the extent that the recoverableamount of a cash generating unit islower than its carrying amount, animpairment charge is recognised.The determination of therecoverable amount for each CGUinvolves significant estimation andjudgment, specifically related to theprojection of future businessperformance and profitability for aperiod of three years, estimation ofterminal growth rates anddetermination of a discount rate foreach cash generating unit.Through the performance of thecompany's goodwill impairmenttesting as of 31 July 2018, it wasdetermined that there was animpairment of €175 million withinthe Germany CGU.Refer to pages 94-96 (GroupStatement of Accounting Policies)and pages 118-121 (Note 14).
+How our audit addressed the key audit matter We assessed the company's allocation of goodwill to the CGUs, by taking into consideration the consistency of the CGUs with the prior year, with internal management reporting and with how the business is managed within and across geographies.
+We obtained the company's impairment analysis for each CGU and performed the following procedures, among others: Utilized internal valuation specialists to assess the technical correctness of the value in use model and the consistency of the model with prior years.
+Tested the mathematical accuracy of the model and traced amounts to underlying financial statement and other information, as applicable.
+Traced the three year projections to the budget that was subject to scrutiny and approval by the Board of Directors and gained an understanding of the process undertaken to develop the projections, in order to determine whether the process was robust, appropriately considered relevant economic and customer-specific factors and involved an appropriate level of oversight and involvement of the Board of Directors.
+In addition, we discussed the projections with the company in order to obtain an understanding of various factors that were built into the assumptions.
+Compared terminal growth rate assumptions to relevant economic forecasts.
+Utilized internal valuation specialist to assess the pre-tax discount rates applied by the company, by performing an independent calculation of the weighted average cost of capital.
+We obtained the company's sensitivity analyses around key assumptions to ascertain the effect of changes to those assumptions to ascertain the effect of changes to those assumptions to ascertain the effect of changes to those assumptions to ascertain the effect of changes to those assumptions to ascertain the effect of changes to those assumptions to ascess the pre-tax discount rates applied by the company is assess whether these would